 If you experience anti-social behaviour, you should:

-- Try to resolve the issue yourself by discussing with the person causing the problem in a calm and reasonable way.
+- Try to resolve the issue yourself by discussing it with the person causing the problem in a calm and reasonable way.

 - Do not retaliate.
 It could result in complaints being made against you.